dp-betalock/DJITelloDrone-YOLOv8/README.md

 - Download your desired YOLOv8 model size under 'Performance Metrics' and 'Detection (COCO)' at [Ultralytics YOLOv8 Docs](https://docs.ultralytics.com/models/yolov8/#performance-metrics) to acquire a yolov8(n/s/m/l/x).pt file that will be used later

 ### Cloning the Repository
-1. In GitHub, under the green '<> Code' button, copy the HTTPS URL
+1. In GitHub, under the green '**<> Code**' button, copy the HTTPS URL
 2. Open Pycharm
-3. Click 'Get from VCS' from the PyCharm welcome screen
+3. Click '**Get from VCS**' from the PyCharm welcome screen
 4. Paste the URL and click 'Clone'
-5. After the project is created, you may see a popup that says: "**File environment.yml contains project dependencies.
-Would you like to create a conda environment using it?**" Click 'OK' as this will install the required packages and libraries required for this project and create a new Conda Environment named 'TelloCV_GitHubEnv'.
+5. After the project is created, you may see a popup that says:
+"**File environment.yml contains project dependencies.
+Would you like to create a conda environment using it?**" Click '**OK**' as this will install the required packages and libraries required for this project and create a new Conda Environment named '**TelloCV_GitHubEnv**'.
-7. In PyCharm, look at the bottom right corner and click on 'No interpreter'.
-To create a new interpreter, click on 'Add New Interpreter' and then 'Add Local Interpreter'.
-Then, click on "Conda Environment" on the left column and make sure 'Use existing environment' is selected.
+6. In PyCharm, look at the bottom right corner and click on '**No interpreter**'.
+To create a new interpreter, click on '**Add New Interpreter**' and then '**Add Local Interpreter**'.
+Then, click on "**Conda Environment**" on the left column and make sure '**Use existing environment**' is selected.
 Find '**TelloCV_GitHubEnv**' in the dropdown menu.
-Finally, click 'OK'.
-Python 3.9 should automatically be used.
+Finally, click '**OK**'.
+7. Although Python 3.9 should automatically be used, you can verify this by clicking on the interpreter in the bottom right corner, clicking '**Interpreter Settings...**, and scrolling down until you find the '**python**' package with its version number next to it.

 ### Make Script Configurations
 >[!TIP]
->Look around line 21 for the video export path, and around line 30 for the yolo model file...
+>Look around line 21 for the video export path, and around line 30 for the YOLO model file.
 1. In the script, change the video path to where you want your exported video to be located (don't forget to use \\ and not \)
 2. If needed, change the name of the YOLOv8 model file to the size you want to use in the script (ex: 'yolov8n.pt', 'yolov8s.pt', 'yolov8m.pt', etc.), as it is preset to use 'yolov8s.pt'.
 3. Drag and drop that yolov8(n/s/m/l/x).pt file from Ultralytics into your PyCharm project.